bobby3605/remote-bootselect/README.md

 Dockerfile for running the server\
 Dockerfile for building the both the server and module

-Debug log for server instead of stdout

 Allow the network card/interface to be specified in the module

 More robust checking of possible security vulnerabilities in the server or module code

 General code cleanup

-Shared headers for ethertype and ethernet frames
+Shared headers for ethertype and ethernet frames between server and module